 Local Democracy Project

-Over 30,000 candidates ran for approximately 10,000 offices in Canada’s 3,533 municipalities in the most recent election cycle.
-The rules that govern how candidates campaign, including how their campaigns are financed, vary considerably between and within provinces, yet we know very little about the effects of these rules and what candidates think about them.
+[ EN / FR ]Over 30,000 candidates ran for approximately 10,000 offices in Canada’s 3,533 municipalities in the most recent election cycle.
+The rules that govern how candidates campaign, including how their campaigns are financed, vary considerably between and within provinces, yet we know very little about the effects of these rules and what candidates think about them, and how local candidates experience running for office.

-There is substantial research on election rules and campaign finance regulation at the federal and provincial levels in Canada and other countries, but the subject remains virtually unstudied at the municipal level, where the vast majority of elections take place.
+There is substantial research on local election campaigning, and on election rules and campaign finance regulation, at the federal and provincial levels in Canada and other countries, but the subject remains virtually unstudied at the municipal level, where the vast majority of Canadian elections take place.
 Once elected, successful candidates make important decisions regarding Canadian social and economic life.
 Their control over the use of land, services, and infrastructure makes them attractive targets for private interests seeking to influence government decisions, including through campaign contributions.
+How election campaigns are financed and organized may have profound implications for the practice and quality of democracy – whose preferences are heard, and who gets what, when, where, and how.
 Local campaigns are also where many federal and provincial political careers begin and where politicians’ fundraising networks and support coalitions are first formed.
-For all these reasons, municipal elections are a rich empirical terrain in which to investigate the causes and consequences of election finance rules, and how different election rules affect the candidates’ success.
+For all these reasons, municipal elections are a rich area in which to investigate the causes and consequences of election rules, and how candidates experience campaigning for election.

 The project is funded by a Social Sciences and Humanities Research Council Insight Grant and housed at Western University’s Centre for Urban Policy and Local Governance.